 Alex Wheatley, a member of Princeton's Class of 2016, is now in her last year of the Scholars in the Nation’s Service Initiative (SINSI) Graduate Program.
-Established to prepare students for careers in the federal government, the program consists of a two-year MPA program at Princeton's Woodrow Wilson School paired with fellowships in the federal government to provide practical work experience.
+Established to prepare students for careers in the federal government, the program consists of a two-year MPA program at the Princeton School of Public and International Affairs, paired with fellowships in the federal government to provide practical work experience.

 Wheatley recently completed a rotation with the Anchorage, Alaska-based Department of Health and Human Services, Indian Health Service.